Keevil: History

 A settlement of 42 households at Chivele was recorded in the Domesday Book of 1086, when the land was held by Ernulf de Hesdin.
 His son, also Ernulf, held the manor in 1130; it passed through various hands until it was sold in 1560 by Henry, Earl of Arundel to Richard Lambert, a grocer of London.
 His brother's grandson sold the manor to William Beach in 1681.
-In 1790 the estate was inherited by Henrietta Maria Beach; she married Michael Hicks of Beverstone Castle, Gloucestershire, who took the additional surname of Beach.
-Their grandson W.A.
-Hicks Beach sold the property in 1911.
+In 1790 the estate was inherited by Henrietta Maria Beach; she married Michael Hicks of Beverston Castle, Gloucestershire, who took the additional surname of Beach.
+Their grandson W. A. Hicks Beach sold the property in 1911.

 Two mills were recorded in the Domesday Book and two, presumably the same, were granted to Romsey Abbey by Ernulf.
 These were on the Semington Brook, one at Gayford (upstream of Bulkington near the present Mill Farm) and the other near Baldham Bridge (in the northeast of Keevil parish).
 Although there were other mills on the brook, only these two survived into recent times.
 The Gayford mill was used for cloth working until the early 20t century, while that at Baldham was a water-powered flour mill in 1965 and is now a residence.

 A school was built in the village in 1868, at the expense of Mrs Chamberlaine, the vicar's wife, and by 1894 was also attended by children from Bulkington.
 Children of all ages were educated until 1941, when those over 11 transferred to schools in Trowbridge.
 The school gained voluntary controlled status in 1950, and continues as Keevil Church of England Academy.